Tuesday, April 28, 2009

 NOTE: This pattern is for INTERMEDIATE crocheters.
 Pillow is made in one piece.

 Embossed Roundels (abbreviation ERd)

-ERd=work 1 (1 dc, 2 ch) 9 times all into same st, remove hook from working loop, insert hook from back through top of first dc of Roundel and, keeping sts of Roundel a back of crochet piece, pick up working loop again and draw through to close Roundel.
+ERd=work 1 (1 dc, 2 ch) 9 times all into same st, remove hook from working loop, insert hook from the back through the top of first dc of Roundel; keeping sts of Roundel at back of crochet piece, pick up working loop again and draw through to close Roundel.

 Row 1: Beginning at one short end, ch 46; sc in 2nd ch from hook and in ea ch across, ch 1, turn.
 (45).

 Rows 2-7: Sc in ea sc across, ch 1. turn.
 (45).
 At the end of Row 7, ch 3, turn.